bluesky-social/atproto/packages/plc/README.md

 This means that the consortium's consensus algorithm must provide not just a consensus order but consensus timestamps.

 ### Resolution
 We also want to be able to resolve DID strings to DID documents.
-If a repository owner wishes to use a `did:aic:` string as their repository DID they will need to submit their origin DID document to the consortium as part of their repo init.
+If a repository owner wishes to use a `did:plc:` string as their repository DID they will need to submit their origin DID document to the consortium as part of their repo init.
 Each DID method specifies its own way to resolve a DID string to its respective DID document.
-AIC acts as a DID registry for the `did:aic:` did method.
+PLC acts as a DID registry for the `did:plc:` did method.
 The consortium members operate nodes that both perform the consensus and answer queries for the latest DID documents for a given did string.

-Each member of the consortium should be able to resolve any `did:aic:` to a DID document without needing to send traffic to the other consortium members.
+Each member of the consortium should be able to resolve any `did:plc:` to a DID document without needing to send traffic to the other consortium members.
 A consortium member has consensus as of some timestamp.
 When a consortium member receives a query it responds with the state of the DID Document as of the last consensus timestamp.
 This still applies when the consortium member responds that there is no such DID document for that DID string.
 There may be a document as of later consensus time but as of the returned consensus time there will never be a DID document for that DID string.
 This means that any node can answer immediately.

 ### The need for total order
 Whether the application is trying to resolve the latest version of the doc or to transfer the control of the DID the application is depending on the consortium to provide a total ordering and consensus timestamps.